salvarenga25/MarketsVSentimentWatch/README.md

 ### Limitation:
-We couldn't find a data source that could present old articles that could relate to stocks prices
+We couldn't find a data source that could present old articles that could relate to stocks prices.
+This is why our graphs focus on 1 year of data.